PayString/paystring/readme.md

 # PayID: A Protocol for Human-Readable, Travel-Rule-Compliant Addresses

 With PayID, you can use human-readable addresses to transmit value in the currency of your choice.

-The PayID network allows participants to reach one another through a standardized address called a [Payment Pointer](https://paymentpointers.org/).
-For example, `$wallet.com/alice` maps to the corresponding URL `https://wallet.com/alice`.
+The PayID network allows participants to reach one another through a standardized address.
+For example, `alice$wallet.com` maps to the corresponding URL `https://wallet.com/alice`.

-Make an HTTP GET request that follows the PayID protocol, and it resolves to an address on the underlying payment network.
+When you make an HTTP GET request that follows the PayID protocol, it resolves to an address on the underlying payment network.
 PayID is a payment-network-agnostic protocol, capable of sending payments in BTC, ETH, XRP, or fiat networks like ACH.

 Each request must have a valid `Accept` request HTTP header.
 For example: `Accept: application/xrpl-mainnet+json` indicates the XRP Ledger Mainnet payment network and the JSON format of the response payload.

+PayID is fully peer-to-peer with no central counterparty.
+Anyone can set up their own PayID server or integrate with a trustless blockchain solution so they have no counterparty risk.

+The PayID protocol is designed to be simple, general, open, and universal.
+This makes it composable with any other existing namespace, including blockchain namespace projects like ENS and Unstoppable Domains or app-specific usernames.
+Anyone with an existing username or address can get a PayID address that works across all platforms.

 Table of Contents
 =================